Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Do it.

-See, all right, first up, thanks so much for your support from Ashgrove in Queensland.
+All right, first up, thanks so much for your support from Ashgrove in Queensland.

-It's Catherine Beams.
+And it's Catherine Beams.

-It was, thought they saw, unicorn.
+It was, thought they saw, Unicorn.

 Oh, my gosh.